5

 • Provided regular and constructive feedback on over 100 student performances each academic year.

-• Fostered collaborations with local community organisations, leading to enhanced theatre education opportunities for students.
+• Fostered collaborations with local community organizations, leading to enhanced theatre education opportunities for students.

 Assistant Theatre Educator